biscuitvixen/homelab/README.md

 ## Services Overview

 - **Samba**: Network file sharing service for accessing storage across devices.
 - **Tailscale**: A VPN service that allows secure access to your home network from anywhere.
+Includes separate configurations for server and Raspberry Pi deployments.
 - **AdGuard**: A network-wide ad blocker that enhances your browsing experience.
 - **Unbound**: A validating, recursive, and caching DNS resolver.
 - **Caddy**: A modern web server with automatic HTTPS.